marlowerecht/atmos-tech-assessment/README.md

 ## 🚀 Submission

-Fork this repo and submit a link to a private repo with your solution.
+Fork this repo and reply to your assignment email with a link to a private repo containing your solution.
 (Keeping the existing commit history earns bonus points!)
 If you have any questions, don't hesitate to contact us at [wade@atmos.ai](mailto:wade@atmos.ai).
 We're here to help!